 Piano study and music scholarship program

-All choristers who show commitment to the program are eligible for free piano study as part of their musical curriculum.
+All choristers who show commitment to the program are eligible for reduced-tuition piano study as part of their musical curriculum.
 These lessons are taught by one of the choir school faculty members.

 Although there are no fees involved in our program, the Cathedral does offer scholarship assistance for choristers in the program who are also engaged in private study (by an outside teacher) of an instrument other than the piano.
 Once a chorister has been in the program for five months, he or she is eligible to apply for this renewable scholarship assistance.
 Scholarships are announced each February.

 This activity is supported by the Michigan Council for Arts and Cultural Affairs & the Detroit Recreation Department.